emilycestmoi/phonegap-ios-social-plugin/README.md

 ## DESCRIPTION ##

 * This plugin integrates with the iOS6+ social framework to provide social sharing.
+Features are only available on devices with iOS6+--if this is not acceptable look at sharekit.

+* Very lightweight as it relies on iOS's social framework.
+The plugin can be seen as a lightweight alternative to the very heavy sharekit.

 * Requires the social framework to be added as "Optional" to your xcode project.